-- Facilitate the statewide asthma coalition, Florida Asthma Coalition (FAC), to eliminate asthma disparities, improve quality of life, and reduce costs.
+- Facilitate the statewide asthma coalition, Florida Asthma Coalition (FAC), to address asthma disparities, improve quality of life, and reduce costs.

 - Increase public awareness of the importance of reducing the burden of asthma and the need for supportive policies and environments.

 The intent of the Florida Asthma Plan 2019-2024 is to serve as the detailed blueprint for how efforts and resources can be combined to strengthen the collective capacity in Florida to lessen the burden of asthma and improve the quality of life for Floridians living with asthma.
 Providing comprehensive care requires a stepwise approach consisting of various segments, such as asthma control and management and providing or linking those affected to healthcare services.